-In 1977, psychiatrist George Engel had presented the idea of health capacity under the less than riveting title of the biopsychosocial model of health.15 He portrayed disease as the body’s physiological responses to demanding environmental or social triggers; like Susser, Engel saw illness in terms of the patient’s interpretation of symptoms.
+In 1977, psychiatrist George Engel had presented the idea of health as a capacity under the less than riveting title of the biopsychosocial model of health.15 He portrayed disease as the body’s physiological responses to demanding environmental or social triggers; like Susser, Engel saw illness in terms of the patient’s interpretation of symptoms.
 This interpretation was influenced by the patient’s beliefs and personal relationships, both of which confer resiliency, so are components of health.
 He thereby presented health and disease as not merely a continuum along which an individual is situated at any moment, but as a form of interaction between the opposing forces of stimulus or challenge and coping response.
 Much earlier, Freud had spoken of health as the capacity to love and to work (a view that appeals to some medical students).
-A person who has the capacity to do what he chooses is healthy; this represented an early shift from an absolute definition to a relative one, and aligned health with notions of freedom and the quality of life.
-It also represents a shift from viewing health objectively from the outside to taking the individual’s subjective perspective.
+A person who has the capacity to do what he chooses is healthy; this represented an early shift from an absolute definition to a relative and subjective one.
+It aligned health with notions of freedom and the quality of life, and represented a shift from viewing health objectively from the outside to adopting the individual’s subjective perspective.

-A corollary is that a patient may have a serious disease yet perceive himself as reasonably healthy if he can still do what he wishes to do: health can thus be viewed in terms of adjustment to reality: para-olympians are healthy.
-Similarly, the notion of healthy aging may be defined as a person’s adjustment to the natural decline in their faculties: as living in balance with their capacities.
-The process whereby people trim their expectations to match their declining health, so maintain their satisfaction with life, is termed “response shift”.16
+A corollary is that a patient may have a serious disease yet perceive himself as reasonably healthy if he can still do what he desires to do.
+Health can be viewed in terms of adjustment to reality; para-olympians are healthy.
+Similarly, the notion of healthy aging may be defined as a person’s adaptation to the natural decline in their faculties, as living in balance with their capacities.
+The process whereby people trim their expectations to match their declining health, so maintain satisfaction with life, is termed “response shift”.16

 But with so much disease to treat, should physicians concern themselves with wellness?
 Is it appropriate for medicine to seek ways to promote positive health states?
 Some academics distinguish between a medical care system and a health care system, arguing that, to constrain costs, public funding should be limited to treating illness and restoring the patient’s functional capacity.
 Others broaden this to note that activities such as patient counselling and educating healthy individuals on diet and exercise promote wellness and resiliency, and so fall within the scope of preventive medicine.
 Some go further and argue that physicians should advocate for changing health determinants by improving work conditions, promoting active transportation and supporting policies that redistribute income.
-This echoes the social well-being component of health implied in the 1984 WHO definition.
-As concepts of health and disease continue to broaden, there will no doubt be pressure for physicians to expand their role to include the promotion of positive health states in their patients.
-Reflecting this trend, clinical trials evaluating new pharmaceuticals must now include improved quality of life as an outcome, beyond simply improving biomedical indicators of pathology.
+This echoes the social well-being component of health implied in the 1984 WHO definition, and is captured in the CanMEDS physician roles.
+As concepts of health and disease broaden, there is pressure for physicians to expand their role to include the promotion of positive quality of life for their patients.
+Reflecting this, clinical trials evaluating new pharmaceuticals must now include improved quality of life as an outcome, beyond simply improving biomedical indicators of pathology.

 Discussions of wellness eroded the hold of the BIOMEDICAL MODEL.
-In its place, ecological models of health were proposed; these recognize the complex interactions among people, their personal characteristics and the environment as relevant parts of health and disease.
-An example of this thinking was provided by Trevor Hancock in his “mandala of health”.18 This links individual health to a community ecosystem of nested determinants, beginning with the person at the centre (distinguishing body, mind, and spirit), then moving outwards to the social and physical environment, and then further out to culture, economic, and societal influences.
-The mandala is intended to draw attention to the wide range of health determinants, and to the need to address many levels in developing strategies for improving health.
+In its place, ecological models of health were proposed; these recognize the complex interactions among people, their personal characteristics and the environment as relevant aspects of health and disease.
+An example of this thinking was provided by Trevor Hancock’s “mandala of health”.18 This links individual health to a community ecosystem of nested determinants, beginning with the person at the centre (distinguishing body, mind, and spirit), then moving outwards to the social and physical environment, and then further out to culture, economic, and societal influences.
+The mandala is intended to draw attention to the wide range of health determinants that need to be addressed by strategies for improving health.

-Subsequently, the global health perspective added further rings to represent the health influences of global climate, economic processes, wars, culture, and the impact of travel in quickly spreading disease.
+Subsequently, the global health perspective added further rings to the diagram to represent the health influences of global climate, economic processes, wars, culture, and the impact of travel in quickly spreading disease.
 We return to these social determinants of health in Chapter 2.
-An extension of the mandala that includes a time dimension is the integrated life course and social determinants model of Aboriginal health proposed by Reading and Wein (Figure 1.5).19, p26 This model represents health influences as a set of concentric spheres (there is a cut-away so that the inner spheres can be seen).
-The child is at the centre, youth and adulthood experiences in surrounding spheres, and successive layers of determinants outside of these.
+An extension of the mandala that includes a time dimension is the integrated life course and social determinants model of Aboriginal health proposed by Reading and Wein (Figure 1.5).19, p26 This model represents health influences as a set of concentric spheres (the cut-away allows the inner spheres to be seen).
+The child is at the centre, youth and adulthood experiences in surrounding spheres, with successive layers of determinants outside of these.
 The inner spheres are segmented to represent the mental, physical, emotional, and spiritual aspects of health.19, p26

 Spiritual health and Canadian Indigenous healing traditions

-As conceptions of health broadened, they challenged the traditional western Cartesian tradition of separating mind and body (see Nerd’s Corner box “Descartes”).
+The broadening conceptions of health challenged the traditional western Cartesian tradition of separating mind and body (see Nerd’s Corner box on Descartes).
 Rising aspirations for health, combined with the challenge of treating mental illness, has raised the profile of medical traditions from other cultures.
 These commonly emphasize healing rather than treating, and focus attention on the patient’s spirit as well as their body.
 Spiritual health may be indicated by a sense of peace, hope, purpose, commitment, or worth.
-For some people spirituality is found through religious practice, while others find it in connection with their values, or via nature, mindfulness, art, or music.
+Some people find spirituality through religious practice, while others find it in connection with their values, or through nature, mindfulness, art, or music.
 A physician who recognizes the relevance of spiritual health may be better able to support her patients, bringing a sense of peace, comfort, strength, love, or connection in order to improve the patient’s sense of well-being.20 For example, chemical dependence is increasingly being recognized as having biological, psychological, social and spiritual dimensions.

-As an example of a challenge to the Cartesian way of thinking, First Nations, Inuit and Métis indigenous teachings have for a long time recognized other, non-physical dimensions of health.21, 22 These traditions take a broad ecological approach, and consider health in terms of a balance of the spiritual, emotional, physical and intellectual dimensions of a person.
+As an example of a challenge to Cartesian dualism, First Nations, Inuit and Métis indigenous traditions have long recognized other, non-physical dimensions of health.21, 22 Their teachings take a broad ecological approach, and consider health in terms of a balance of the spiritual, emotional, physical and intellectual dimensions of a person.
 Healing is achieved by restoring balance and healing relationships are based on respect, humility, compassion, truth, sharing, hospitality, and divine love.23 These ideas are symbolized in various ways by different indigenous groups: by the medicine wheel, the learning blanket or the Métis tree model of Holistic Lifelong Learning (see Illustrations box).24